rustfoundation/safety-critical-rust-consortium/README.md

 Whether you become a member or not, you can join the consortium's [public Zulip channel](https://rust-lang.zulipchat.com/#narrow/channel/445688-safety-critical-consortium) to keep up with various happenings.

+### Subcommittee Membership

+The Safety Critical Rust Consortium has subcommittees that focuses on specific areas of work.

+Right now there are two subcommittees:

+1. Coding Guidelines
+2. Tooling

+After you join the consortium, you can apply to be a member of one or more of the subcommittees as well.

+*Note: If you are an observer of the consortium, you will be an observer in the subcommittee.
+If you are a producer of the consortium, you can choose*

 ## [Code of Conduct][code-of-conduct]

 The [Rust Foundation][rust-foundation] has adopted a Code of Conduct that we